FarmBot-Docs/farmbot-genesis/v1.5/Extras/bom/electronics-and-wiring.md

 " %}

 # Motor Cables
 These 4-wire cables connect each NEMA 17 stepper motor to the Farmduino.
 They are labelled on the Farmduino end `X1`, `X2`, `Y`, and `ZY`.
-Z-axis cables are split into a Y-axis section labelled `ZY` and a Z-axis section labelled `ZZ`.
+The Z-axis cable is split into a Y-axis section labelled `ZY` and a Z-axis section labelled `ZZ` that connect with a 90-degree screw-together waterproof connection at the cross-slide.

 |                              |                              |
 |------------------------------|------------------------------|